-Handsome Keefe tested positive for heartworm disease when he first came to us but completed his treatment in February.
-Keefe does have some skin sensitivity often associated with blue AmStaffs.
-He does better on an appropriate diet and receives Apoquel seasonally.
+Handsome Keefe tested positive for heartworm disease when he first came to us but completed his treatment in February 2022.
+Keefe has some skin sensitivity often associated with blue AmStaffs.
+He does better on an appropriate diet.

 Keefe has a mild age-related vision impairment, barely noticeable.
-He also has minor lameness in the rear that really doesn't slow him down much.
+He also has minor lameness in the rear, but it really doesn't slow him down much.

-Please keep him mind that Keefe is likely over 7 years old, possibly even older than that.
+Please keep him mind that Keefe is likely over 7-years-old.
 While he's no spring chicken anymore, Keefe does surprisingly well for his age.
-He is still very strong and full of mischiefs.
+He is still very strong and full of mischief.

 Well, hello gorgeous!
 While Keefe seems to have had a hard life that left him with a dull coat and a little out of shape when he first came in, we suspect an ancestry of a well bred Am Staff line.
 We can't tell for sure without a pedigree in hand, but he certainly has many of the attributes described in the AKC's breed standard: “The American Staffordshire Terrier should give the impression of great strength for his size, a well put-together dog, muscular, but agile and graceful, keenly alive to his surroundings.
 He should be stocky, not long-legged or racy in outline.
 His courage is proverbial”.

-Keefe has gained the weight he needed since his arrival with us, and his "bad-life coat" has been replaced by shiny and healthy, deep blue fur.
+Keefe has gained the weight he needed (and some) since his arrival with us.
+His "bad-life coat" has been replaced by shiny and healthy, deep blue fur.
 His evenly-cropped ears and a little grey on his face give him the dapper distinction of a gentleman.

 Current Living Situation:

-Keefe is doing his very best to accept his current situation as an homeless dog.
+Keefe is doing his very best to accept his current situation as a shelter dog.
 We suspect that this dog might have had several homes in his life.
 Some good and some obviously pretty bad.
 He seems to know a good thing though, and while he appreciates the safety of our shelter, we can tell he longs for a loving home of his own.

 Keefe loves attention and finds it hard to wait patiently for his turn when our volunteers visit the dogs.
 In order to help him cope with shelter life, we are currently giving him a mild dosage of anxiety medicine.
 We are seeing a huge improvement but we think Keefe is the type of dog who needs a little bit of time to decompress and adapt to a new situation.

-Very outgoing, super confident and strong-willed.
+Very outgoing, super confident, and strong-willed.
 Keefe has many of the best characteristics of the AST breed.
 While those attributes are coveted by breed fanciers, dogs like him require confident leadership and structured management.
-Keefe is drop dead gorgeous, smart, friendly and self-assured, but he is not a dog for everyone.
-We prefer an experienced home for him - Someone comfortable with large powerful dogs, and prepared to provide him with positive coaching and responsible ownership.
+Keefe is drop dead gorgeous, smart, friendly, and self-assured, but he is not a dog for everyone.
+We prefer an experienced home for this mighty dog - someone comfortable with large powerful dogs, who is prepared to provide him with positive coaching and responsible ownership.

 Behavior with people: